jayneeel/VFL001_Code-A-Thon-User-App/README.md

 # VFL001_Code-A-Thon-User-App

-It's my Code-A-Thon Android Project.
+This is my Code-A-Thon Android Project developed under the theme Vocal For Local.
+This app focuses on Customer side Module.

-We made it top top-7!
+We made it top top-7! :)